vannguyengd/gooddata-ui/docs/18_dashboard_component.md

 ## Selectors

-To obtain the values of the current state of the Dashboard component, use the `useDashboardSelector` hook with a relevant selector passed to it (all dashboard selectors start with the `select` prefix).
-The selectors have cache, so the reference equality of a returned value should remain the same (unless the value itself changed), which is useful to avoid unnecessary React re-renders.
+To obtain the values of the current state of the Dashboard component, use the [`useDashboardSelector`](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.usedashboardselector.html) hook with a relevant selector passed to it (all dashboard selectors start with the `select` prefix).
+The selectors have cache, so the reference equality of the returned value should remain the same (unless the value itself changed), which is useful to avoid unnecessary React re-renders.

 ```jsx
 import { useDashboardSelector, selectInsights } from "@gooddata/sdk-ui-dashboard";